-The best way to do this is to write a bunch of different ideas on a piece of paper or your computer.
+The best way to do this is to write many different ideas that describe your business’s mission on a piece of paper or on your computer.

 After you have a good list, start going through your ideas again.

-Keep revising your ideas until you can say, “This is perfect”.
+Keep revising your ideas until you say, “This is perfect”.

 The slogan for Nevue Fine Art Marketing is “Helping Artists Live Their Dreams”.

-The slogan explains to artists what type of content they can expect to find they visit the site.
+The slogan explains to artists what type of content they can expect to find when visiting my site.

 Your next step is to create a logo to reinforce your message visually.

-It can be anything that you want and there are no rules because you will start promoting your logo and everyone will start to recognize it.
+It can be anything you want, and there are no rules because you will start promoting your logo, and everyone will start to recognize it.